Key Takeaways

 What You Can Recover

 The damages in these cases can be substantial, particularly when the wrongful arrest or prosecution caused lasting career damage, destroyed personal relationships, or resulted in significant time in jail.
-Oklahoma juries in police misconduct cases have awarded meaningful sums when officers acted with clear disregard for constitutional rights.
+The value depends on the proof, the length and conditions of detention, the strength of the immunity defenses, and whether municipal liability or punitive damages against individual officers are available.

 Time Limits

-In Oklahoma, Section 1983 claims must be filed within two years.
-For false arrest, the clock typically starts at the time of the arrest or, in some circuits, when legal process begins.
+In Oklahoma, Section 1983 claims must generally be filed within two years.
+For false arrest or false imprisonment, the claim usually accrues no later than when the person is held pursuant to legal process.
 For malicious prosecution, the limitations period starts when the criminal proceedings terminate in your favor — the date of dismissal, acquittal, or no-bill.
 Understanding the statute of limitations for Section 1983 claims is critical, because missing the deadline means losing the right to bring the claim regardless of its merit.

 Frequently Asked Questions